An ultimate three week self-drive journey of Costa Rica's most popular regions

 Accommodation on this day: Hotel Costa Verde

 Manuel Antonio National Park offers a variety of water sports, including surfing the legendary waves featured in Endless Summer II.
-We can personally highly recommend the Mangrove Kayaking Tour.
+The Mangrove Kayaking Tour is highly recommended.

 Accommodation on this day: Hotel Costa Verde

-The next few days are going to be very special as you will be staying on the wild and untamed Osa Penisula and close to world-famous Corcovado National Park, the most biologically intense place on earth.
+The next few days are going to be extra special as you will be staying on the wild and untamed Osa Penisula and close to the world-famous Corcovado National Park, one of the most biologically dense places on earth.

-This national park is breathtakingly beautiful and is one of the remotest parks in the country.
-Home to the largest and only tropical primary lowland rainforest in the world, the Corcovado National Park is also the habitat of a plethora of endangered plant and animal species.
+This awe-inspiring National Park is one of the most remote parks in the country.
+Home to the largest and only tropical primary lowland rainforest in the world, it is also the habitat of a plethora of endangered plant and animal species.

-This park has plenty of rainfall but is a joy to hike through with its dense forestation that opens up onto stunningly beautiful beaches.
+Although this lush park has plenty of rainfall, it is a joy to hike through with its dense forests that open up onto extraordinarily beautiful beaches.
 With its virgin beauty, visiting this park allows you to experience nature at its finest and promises an incredible adventure for those who dare to trail blaze their way through this amazing region.
 It is a true Mecca for wildlife enthusiasts!

 Accommodation on this day: Danta Corcovado Lodge

-Mostly undisturbed because of its isolation and inaccessibility, Corcovado National Park is home to the beautiful Scarlet Macaws as well as the Resplendent Quetzals, the Red-Eyed Tree Frog and the Tapir, the largest terrestrial mammal in Central and South America.
-Habitat of the rare Harbor Squirrel Monkey and the Harpy Eagle, the Corcovado Park also is a great place to spot the poison arrow frog, indigenous wild cats, crocodiles, pumas and jaguars as well as four species of sea turtles.
+Mostly undisturbed because of its isolation and inaccessibility, Corcovado National Park is home to the beautiful Scarlet Macaw as well as the Resplendent Quetzal, the Red-Eyed Tree Frog and the Tapir, the largest terrestrial mammal in Central and South America.
+Habitat of the rare Harbor Squirrel Monkey and the Harpy Eagle, the Corcovado Park also is a great place to spot poison arrow frogs, indigenous wild cats, crocodiles, pumas and jaguars as well as four species of sea turtle.

 Accommodation on this day: Danta Corcovado Lodge